 A legal representative in Mexico that is aware of HS codes, local tariff, and duty rates and customs clearance requirements will save your business money while maintaining compliance.

 If for any reason, the company shareholders decide to cease commercial activities, dissolve and then liquidate the company, a legal representative in Mexico will be required.
 In order to start the liquidation process, there are several legal documents that require revision and signing.
 Your legal representative can also be named a liquidator and act on behalf of your company before authorities in Mexico.

 Expand your business with a trusted legal representative in Mexico

 Nowadays, the right legal representative can make all the difference in your business’s global expansion.
 As with many other Latin American countries, you must appoint a legal representative in Mexico during your company incorporation.
 Do your research and reach out to trusted professionals who are credible and reputable.

 Manage your business with confidence by working alongside Biz Latin Hub.
 We offer a full range of back-office services that will get your company up and running in no time.
 Our team of multilingual and talented professionals have experience working with business in Mexico, as well as across Latin America.
 Our expertise covers company formation, legal representation, taxation and accounting services, visa processing and much more.
-Get in contact with our team at [email protected] to see how you can get your business started in Mexico today.
+Get in contact with our team to see how you can get your business started in Mexico today.